lu7did/RDX-rp2040/README.md

 ### Receiver

-The receiver sub-system is identical than the ADX Transceiver.
+The receiver sub-system is identical than the ADX Transceiver using a CD2003GP chipset (or similar).

 ### SWR protection